 Wanna know more about me?

-My name is Ana Domínguez Rodríguez and I'm geek sci-fi, retro RPG and Japanese culture lover who works as an English and German into Spanish translator specialized in Game, App & Website Localization.
+My name is Ana Domínguez Rodríguez and I'm a sci-fi, retro RPG and Japanese culture lover who works as an English and German into Spanish translator specialized in Game, App & Website Localization.

 I finished my degree in Translation and Interpreting in 2011 and my second degree in Humanities in 2012 at Universidad Pablo de Olavide (Sevilla, Spain).
 I've studied and worked in the United Kingdom, the United States and Germany.
 In 2014 I finished a Master’s Degree in Translation Technologies and Localization at UAB (Barcelona, Spain).